martynas199/EliteBooker-backend/docs/CLIENT_PROPOSAL.md

 #### 1. **Intuitive Booking Experience**

 - Browse available services with detailed descriptions and pricing
-- View real-time availability for each beautician
+- View real-time availability for each specialist
-- Select your preferred beautician
+- Select your preferred specialist
 - Book appointments 24/7 from any device
 - Receive instant email confirmation